learn-co-curriculum/react-hooks-react-router-dynamic-routes/README.md

 ## Introduction

 Have you ever used Apple's Messages app for your Mac?
 What about YouTube?
-These apps use some version of a list/item interface in which there is some piece of the interface that provides access to the entire resource which we can use to select specific items from.
-(This type of interface has traditionally been referred to as a master/detail pattern.)
-The resource might be a list of all messages, videos, or emails.
-Clicking on one will trigger a more detailed display of that specific item or action on **another portion of the screen** instead of displaying an entirely new page.
+These apps use a specific type of interface which consists of a list of all instances of a resource (messages, videos, emails, etc.) from which we can select specific items.
+Clicking on one will trigger a more detailed display of that specific item on **another portion of the screen** instead of displaying an entirely new page.
+(You may see this pattern referred to as the master/detail pattern.)
 With this design, a user can navigate through many items in a list, looking at item details without ever leaving the page they are on.

 Consider how we might create this sort of design in regular React, without using `Route`s: we could create two sibling components, one for the list, and the